sourcegraph/handbook/content/departments/technical-success/ta/digital-success/team-culture/digital-success-program.md

 30 days into the partnership, a 30-day check-in and survey email is sent to the Program Contact, Instance Admin, and Champion of an account.
 Our goal with this check-in is to 1.) allow customers to provide feedback on their experience so far and 2.) request help from the TA team as desired.

-### Adopting
+### 2. Adopting

 Customers enter the adoption phase after 60 days.
-Customers remain in the adoption phase until they reach 80% utilization (MAU / Seats) AND 30% usage (DAU / MAU) OR their renewal is within 120 days (at which point they enter the renewal lifecycle stage).
+Customers remain in the adoption phase until they reach 80% utilization (MAU / Seats) AND 30% usage [(DAU / MAU)](../index.md#consumption-usage) OR their renewal is within 120 days (at which point they enter the renewal lifecycle stage).

 #### 90-day check-in